 Our money settlement was also helped along by a surprise gift my wife plopped in my lap.
 Three years into keeping two sets of lawyers on their toes and hopping, I expected to be burdened with deadly serious lawyers’ bills.
 It was impossible to forget the iron rule that when only one spouse works, he or she — riiiight, as if — must pay for the lawyer of the non-working spouse.
 Our agreement was redrawn into an exception to the rule.

 When she originally went to her lawyer, he impressed on her how effective he can be.
 He promised her he’d have me packing and out of the apartment before she can say “habeas corpus.”
-Actually, as I eventually found out, her lawyer had the reputation in New York legal parlance of being a “bomber.“ In divorce circles, a bomber is a lawyer who tries to win for her or his client by inflicting maximal pain on the other spouse.
+Actually, as I eventually found out, her lawyer had the reputation in New York legal parlance of being a “bomber.“ In divorce circles, a bomber is a lawyer who tries to win for the client by inflicting maximal pain on the other spouse.

 Well, her bomber huffed and puffed, but never blew me down.
 As bruised and battered as I was, I withstood his bombing and held my ground in the apartment for three years, well beyond his deadlines.